Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Introduction

-Finally, we provide novel evidence on the determinants of labor market inequality.
-While empirical evidence demonstrates that firm wage-setting policies drive substantial earnings inequality \citep[e.g.,][]{card.etal2018}, why firms often pay different wages to observationally equivalent workers is not well understood.\footnote{Recent work studying firm wage-setting includes \cite{hall2012evidence}, \cite{caldwell2019outside}, \cite{lachowska2022wage}, \cite{hazell2022national}, \cite{cullen2025}, \cite{hjort2025across}, \cite{derenoncourt2025}, \cite{dube2025monopsony}, and \cite{reyes2025}.} One potential explanation centers on managers' role in designing compensation schemes \citep{frank2015performance, acemoglu.etal2022, he.lemaire2022}.
+Finally, we contribute to the literature on the determinants of labor market inequality.
+While firm wage-setting policies drive substantial earnings inequality \citep[e.g.,][]{card.etal2018}, why firms pay different wages to observationally equivalent workers remains poorly understood.\footnote{Recent work studying firm wage-setting includes \cite{hall2012evidence}, \cite{caldwell2019outside}, \cite{lachowska2022wage}, \cite{cullen2025}, \cite{derenoncourt2025}, \cite{dube2025monopsony}, \cite{reyes2025}, \cite{hazell2026national}, and \cite{hjort2026across}.} One potential explanation centers on managers' roles in designing compensation schemes \citep{frank2015performance, acemoglu.etal2025, he.lemaire2025}.
 If managers' fairness preferences shape wage-setting decisions, then heterogeneity in these preferences could generate firm-level wage dispersion.
-Our experimental design tests this hypothesis by observing future managers allocating real earnings among observationally equivalent workers.
-We document heterogeneity in implemented earnings inequality across participants, providing evidence that variation in managers' fairness preferences contributes to wage differentials among otherwise identical workers.
+We address this hypothesis by having future managers allocate real earnings between observationally equivalent workers, varying only the stated source of worker earnings across decisions.
+We document substantial heterogeneity in implemented earnings inequality across participants, suggesting that variation in managers' fairness preferences may contribute to wage differentials among otherwise similar workers.